David McVey, 58 from Glasgow noticed that he was having trouble going to the...

 It’s hard for us to know all the symptoms to all the possible cancers or chronic diseases out there but we do know our own bodies and my message to people is that if something doesn’t feel right, don’t be embarrassed: Trust your gut and get it checked out.

-We’d like to thank Cara for sharing her story.
+We’d like to thank Cara for sharing her story, we hope it will help many other people to take any changes in their health seriously.
 If you would like to find out more, please follow the links below.

 More information can be found at Bowel Cancer UK